sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/index.md

 - The best way to contact the `cloud-devops` team is in the #cloud-devops slack channel.
 If it is urgent, please cc `@devops-support` in your message.
 - Issues with `team/devops` labels and [@team/cloud-devops](https://github.com/orgs/sourcegraph/teams/cloud-devops) team on GitHub
-- Please do not `@cloud-devops-team` or directly message individual teammates - this is to try and protect their focus
+- Please do not `@cloud-devops-team` or directly message individual teammates - this is to try and protect their focus.
+Instead, use the `@devops-support` handle, and the On-Call DevOps teammate will be notified.

 ## Content